HEEV/CanNode/README.md

 ### What is this repository for? ###

 Code for the a sensor module that communicates over a CAN bus.
-Currently it is targeted for the stm32f042F6 uc, but will probably move to the stm32f042C6.
+Currently it is targeted for the stm32f042F6 uc, but will probably move to the stm32f042C6. <br />
-For more information go to the [wiki](wiki/Home.md)
+For more information go to the [wiki](./wiki/Home.md)

 ### Description of code ###